TZGyn/shortener/README.md

 ## Breaking Changes (For builds before this date)

+### 29 August 2024

+Using stripe customer id instead of stripe subscription id

+Existing customer subscription id will be removed from database, so have to manually find every customer with the same email and fill in their ids

 ### 23 July 2024

 Transition from using ipbase to using geoipupdate for geolocation.